The Charms of Japanese Curry

 Japanese curry is generally perceived as a home-style dish and is enjoyed by people of all ages, from children to adults.

-History of Curry in Japan
+Experiencing Curry at Home in Japan

 Recent Trends